The initial directory structure, configuration files and public/private keypairs are created using the following command:

 tinc -n netname add address foo.example.org

-If your daemon has a ConnectTo = bar statement in its tinc.conf file, or if bar has a ConnectTo your daemon, then you both need each other’s host configuration files.
-You should send hosts/name to bar, and bar should send you his file which you should move to hosts/bar.
-If you are on a UNIX platform, you can easily send an email containing the necessary information using the following command (assuming the owner of bar has the email address firstname.lastname@example.org):
+In order for two tinc daemons to be able to connect to each other, they each need the other’s host configuration files.
+So if you want foo to be able to connect with bar, You should send hosts/name to bar, and bar should send you his file which you should move to hosts/bar.
+If you are on a UNIX platform, you can easily send an email containing the necessary information using the following command (assuming the owner of bar has the email address email@example.com):

 tinc -n netname export | mail -s "My config file" firstname.lastname@example.org